Laxunie/review-site/README.md

 - Axios

 # CSS
 As for CSS I always choose to use TailWindCSS because of how easy and light weight it is.
+Bundled with the fact it does not have any default themes, it is my go to pick.